 Security needs to be constantly monitored to be effective.
 Once you’ve set your controls, make sure they’re checked regularly and updated often so that they can catch any new vulnerabilities or threats that may target your network.

-H2: How to prepare for network security threats
+How can you prepare for network security threats?

 To best mitigate network security threats, you must first know how to prepare for them.
 Here are a few tips to help secure your network.

 Segmentation involves splitting a network into various zones.
 This limits the potential impact of an attack to one zone, and it requires extra work on behalf of the attackers to gain access to other network zones.
 Within this time, a threat can be mitigated before it affects the larger network.

 2. Use a Proxy Server